 - Assault in the mountains of South America seem far less common than the coast.

-Logical precautions one can take in known hotspots:
+Logical (and perhaps rather obvious) precautions one can take in known hotspots:

 – Avoid camping, or if you must camp do it on someone’s land with their permission out of sight from the road

 – Get off the road early (e.g. before 3.30pm)

 – Get a police escort (assuming you can trust the police!)

 – Ask locals for advice (an older Señora may be a safer bet than a young man with a motorbike), be vague about where you’re going.

 – Don’t get out anything of value (phones, cameras etc).

 – Don’t hang about, keep going; particularly in isolated areas.